heveritt/DevRoom/docs/main.md

 - Easy to learn and use
 - Able to reference real-world ideas and concepts
-- Able to build functioning web applications in Python or JavaScript
+- Able to build functioning web applications in JavaScript

 ## Goals and Objectives